skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 ## Finally

 Now you know how to define a GraphQL Schema and resolve fields.
 We've also discussed on how to write nested fields.
-Now you can define as many as nested fields you like.
+Just like that you can define as many as nested fields.

 That's how you build your dataset as a graph.
-We'll explore more about GraphQL Schema in upcoming lessons.
+We'll explore more about GraphQL schemas in upcoming lessons.